kbroman/ProgrammingNotes/research_drive.md

   "connect to server".
 Still having a DNS problem on my laptop, but can connected directly to `10.134.63.116`

+  Got it to work from my laptop by adding `144.92.20.19` as DNS server.
+Found that here: <https://kb.wisc.edu/8958>.

 - To recursively move things including subdirectories: